webplatform/docs/tutorials/canvas/Canvas_tutorial/Applying_styles_and_colors/index.md

 To fix this, you have to be very precise in your path creation.
 Knowing that a 1.0 width line will extend half a unit to either side of the path, creating the path from (3.5,1) to (3.5,5) results in the situation in the third image — the 1.0 line width ends up completely and precisely filling a single pixel vertical line.

-{{Note|Be aware that in our vertical line example, the Y position still referenced an integer gridline position — if it hadn't, we would see pixels with half coverage at the endpoints (but note also that this behavior depends on the current <code>lineCap</code> style whose default value is <code>butt</code>; you may want to compute consistant strokes with half-pixel coordinates for odd-width lines, by setting the <code>lineCap</code> style to <code>square</code>, so that the outer border of the stroke around the endpoint will be automatically extended to cover the whole pixel exactly).
+{{Note|Be aware that in our vertical line example, the Y position still referenced an integer grid line position — if it hadn't, we would see pixels with half coverage at the endpoints (but note also that this behavior depends on the current <code>lineCap</code> style whose default value is <code>butt</code>; you may want to compute consistent strokes with half-pixel coordinates for odd-width lines, by setting the <code>lineCap</code> style to <code>square</code>, so that the outer border of the stroke around the endpoint will be automatically extended to cover the whole pixel exactly).

 Note also that only start and final endpoints of a path are affected: if a path is closed with <code>closePath()</code>, there's no start and final endpoint; instead, all endpoints in the path are connected to their attached previous and next segment using the current setting of the <code>lineJoin</code> style, whose default value is <code>miter</code>, with the effect of automatically extending the outer borders of the connected segments to their intersection point, so that the rendered stroke will exactly cover full pixels centered at each endpoint if those connected segments are horizontal and/or vertical).
 See the next two sections for demonstrations of these additional line styles.}}